-32 Does the relevant authority take into account the possible cumulative restrictive effects of multiple selective distribution systems operating in the same market?
+36 Does the relevant authority take into account the possible cumulative restrictive effects of multiple selective distribution systems operating in the same market?

 Yes.
 The Commission's Vertical Guidelines state that '[p]ossible negative effects of vertical restraints are reinforced when several suppliers and their buyers organise their trade in a similar way, leading to so-called cumulative effects'.

 In Peugeot (1986), the Commission noted that the restrictive effects of an agreement may be 'magnified by the existence of similar exclusive and selective distribution systems operated by other vehicle manufacturers'.
-This followed the approach taken by the CJEU in Metro v Commission in which the court pointed to the prevalence of selective distribution networks across the relevant market as being among the criteria for determining whether a given network creates a restriction of competition within article 101(1).
-In addition, in its 1996 Leclerc v Commission judgment, the EU General Court explained that article 101(1) may be applicable where most or all manufacturers in a certain sector use selective distribution and this has the effect of restricting distribution to the advantage of certain existing channels or leading to an absence of workable competition.
+This followed the approach taken by the CJEU in Metro v Commission, in which the court pointed to the prevalence of selective distribution networks across the relevant market as being among the criteria for determining whether a given network creates a restriction of competition within article 101(1) (since the pervasiveness of the systems 'does not leave any room for other forms of distribution [...] or results in a rigidity in price structure which is not counterbalanced by other aspects of competition between products of the same brand and by the existence of effective competition between different brands').

+In addition, in its 1996 Leclerc v Commission judgment, the EU General Court explained that article 101(1) may be applicable where most or all manufacturers in a certain sector use selective distribution and 'the selective distribution systems at issue have the effect of constraining distribution to the advantage of certain existing channels or that there is no workable competition, in particular as regards price, taking account of the nature of the products at issue'.